🐾 UK Pet Passport | Updated July 2026

 Based on official sources

 You've got a trip to Europe on the cards.
 Maybe it's booked.
 Maybe it's still a dream.
-Either way, before you've looked at routes or accommodation, the first question β€” the only question that really matters β€” is: "Can we bring them?"
+Either way, before you've looked at routes, the first question β€” the only question β€” is: "Can we bring them?"

 Not should we.
 Can we.
-Because the idea of a week in kennels or a cattery β€” the guilt alone would ruin the trip.
-Your dog.
-Your cat.
-They sleep on the bed, follow you from room to room, sit on your lap the moment you open a laptop.
+The idea of a week in kennels β€” the guilt alone would ruin the trip.
 They're family.
 Of course they're coming.

 Then you find out what Brexit did to pet travel.

-• Covers only one entry into the EU β€” new one needed every time
+• One entry into the EU β€” new one needed every time

-• Requires the rabies vaccine at least 21 days before travel
+• Rabies vaccine at least 21 days before travel

-• Requires the microchip to be implanted before the rabies jab, not after
+• Microchip must be implanted before the rabies jab

 The only thing standing between a perfect holiday and a border catastrophe is knowing the checklist cold β€” before you leave the driveway.